-Our creamy red potato salad recipe is the perfect side dish for a picnic or a BBQ.
-We love the texture that the salad has because we leave the skin on the red potatoes.
+This creamy red potato salad recipe is the perfect side dish for a picnic, BBQ, or a summertime lunch on its own.

 Can you eat the skin of red potatoes?